-Figure 4 illustrates an example of the pass relation in a Swift filter.
+Fig. 4 illustrates an example of the pass relation in a Swift filter.
 Pass 1 is created from scratch, while the other two passes are added by duplicating pass 1.
 The instructions bearing the "copied" mark have shaded background, so the filtering engine may skip their evaluations.

-3.4 Analysis
+D. Analysis

 Before giving detailed analysis of Swift in terms of performance and security, we first summarize the shared design principles of Swift with other packet filters, especially BPF, as well as its unique design features that distinguish Swift from other packet filters.
-The shared features are marked with "+," and the unique ones marked with " \diamond ."
+The shared features are marked with "+," and the unique ones marked with "\delta"."

-- + Runs as a kernel module, filtering packets in place. - + Uses architecture-independent pseudo-machine. - ◊ Utilizes CISC ISA with SIMD support. - ◊ Enables compile-free, in-place filter modification. - Ensures security with simplified computational model.
+- + Runs as a kernel module, filtering packets in place. - + Uses architecture-independent pseudomachine. - ♦ Utilizes CISC ISA with SIMD support. - ♦ Enables compile-free, in-place filter modification. - ♦ Ensures security with simplified computational model. - 1) Performance: The performance superiority of Swift mainly originates from two aspects: high filter execution efficiency and low filter update latency.